Brigid Hogan is a

-In my spare time, I take on home fermentation projects in my Brooklyn kitchen, go to the gym (mostly for the sauna), and work towards visiting every natural wine bar and shop in the city.
-In the summer, I often ride my bike to the beach and hope to see aerial advertising.
+In my spare time, I take on home fermentation projects in my Brooklyn kitchen, ride my bike to the beach, watch tennis, and work toward visiting every natural wine bar in the city.

 “Brigid is such a consistent and talented writer.”